TWOEARS/documentation/doc/coding_style_guide.md

 %functionName   This function is calculating fancy stuff1, not so fancy stuff2,
 %               and provides you a nice solution.
 %
-%USAGE
+%   USAGE
 %       outputParameter = functionName(inputParameter1)
 %       outputParameter = functionName(inputParameter1,inputParameter2)
 %
-%INPUT PARAMETERS
+%   INPUT PARAMETERS
 %       inputParameter1 :   description of inputParameter1
 %       inputParameter2 :   description of inputParameter2
 %
-%OUTPUT PARAMETERS
+%   OUTPUT PARAMETERS
 %       outputParameter :   description of outputParameter
 %
-%DETAILS
+%   DETAILS
 %       Here, more details could be presented.
 But only, if really needed.
 ```

 This means that we follow not the Matlab standard of writing the function name
 in capital letter at the beginning `FUNCTIONNAME`.
 This is not useful in our
 case, because we use CamelCase notation.

+### Comments

+* Add comments into your code at places that are not self explanatory.
+* If you implement a particular equation from a paper, please add a citation of
+  that paper and equation as a comment.
+* Avoid meaningless comments like `ildValue = 10; % ild value`

 ### License